Landlord Tips & Tricks

 3. Identifying potential hazards such as mold, water damage, or pest infestations

-By addressing these concerns in a timely and efficient manner, landlords not only enhance tenant welfare but also maintain property quality and comply with their legal obligations.
+By addressing these concerns in a timely and efficient manner, landlords may not only enhance tenant welfare, but can also maintain property quality and often comply with their legal obligations.

 Exterior Inspections: Protecting the Property's Integrity

-In addition to interior inspections, conducting periodic exterior property reviews is essential to maintain structural integrity and avoid tenant complaints.
-Exterior property reviews are particularly vital because they provide a vital line of defense against issues that may lead to legal trouble down the line.
-Landlords should focus on:
+In addition to interior inspections, conducting periodic exterior property reviews can be essential in maintaining structural integrity and may avoid tenant complaints.
+Exterior property reviews can be particularly vital because they provide a vital line of defense against issues that may lead to legal trouble down the line.
+Landlords often focus on:

 • Checking the property's exterior structure for signs of wear or damage